Article

 3. Pay suppliers later (Days Payables)

-An example: In 2012, Ben Francis, a 19-year-old kid, launched GymShark, a sports clothing brand from his mum’s garage.
+In 2012, Ben Francis, a 19-year-old kid, launched GymShark, a sports clothing brand from his mum’s garage.
 He delivered pizza by day and sewed clothes by night using a screen printer and sewing machine.
 Fast forward 10 years, Gymshark is now worth £1.3 billion, having scaled revenue from from £9 million in 2015 to £440 million in 2022.

 What was the secret ingredient that helped the company achieve this growth with minimal external funding?
 Its negative cash conversion cycle.
 In fact, Gymshark’s suppliers were financing its growth.
 On average, Gymshark was able to use: